Jumbo Loan vs. Conventional Loan: What You Need to Know

 Down Payment

-Down payment requirements vary depending on whether you are considering a conventional or jumbo loan.
+Down Payment requirements vary depending on whether you consider a conventional or jumbo loan.
 Assessing your savings and how much you can put down will significantly impact the loan amount and monthly payments.
 The higher the down payment you can afford, the lower your overall mortgage.
 Higher down payments are associated with more financial health and better loans.

 Interest Rates and Loan Terms